Cosmological constraints without fingers of God: Applications to realistic surveys

 \subsection{DESI-like emission line galaxy mocks}

 In order to estimate the performance of our method for surveys such as Euclid and DESI, we apply it to the analysis of the mock emission line galaxy (ELG) catalogs from the extended Baryon Acoustic Oscillation Survey (eBOSS) survey~\cite{Alam:2020jvh}.
-An important aspect of these mocks is that they simulate the clustering of the ELGs, which exhibit a weaker fingers of God signature~\cite{Ivanov:2021zmi}.
-This factor suggests that the improvement from $Q_0$ may be somewhat less sizable than the improvement that we expect from the LRG samples.
+These mocks simulate the clustering of the ELGs, which exhibit a weaker fingers of God signature than the BOSS LRG sample~\cite{Ivanov:2021zmi}, so the $P_\ell$ analysis is valid up to higher $k_{\rm max}$ in this case.
+On the one hand, this factor suggests that the improvement from $Q_0$ may be somewhat less sizable than the improvement that we expect from the LRG samples.
+On the other hand, this sample has lower shot noise, and hence the inclusion of $Q_0$ might be more beneficial here.
+To understand which effect takes over, we need a quantitative comparison with reliable mocks, such as those recently produced using the Outer Rim simulation.

 These eBOSS ELG mocks are based on the Outer Rim dark matter simulation~\cite{Heitmann:2019ytn}, which were populated with ELG mock galaxies according to the eBOSS ELG clustering measurements~\cite{Avila:2020rmp}.
 We use the HOD-3 mock catalogs at $z=0.865$.
-We measure the mock redshift space multipoles and analyze them as in Ref.~\cite{Ivanov:2021zmi}.
-The mocks have the following fiducial $\L$CDM cosmology: \be
+We combine the 27 publicly available sub-boxes into one large box from which we measure the mock redshift space power spectrum multipoles.\footnote{The public data on ELG mocks (based on the Outer Rim snapshots) is given in the form of subcatalogs extracted 27 nonoverlapping sub-boxes, which were cut from the original Outer Rim box.
+In the previous version of this paper, we measured the power spectrum from each sub-box, incorrectly assuming periodic boundary conditions.
+This has generated a bias in the $\Omega_m$ recovery.
+The bias disappears when the power spectrum is measured from the cumulative catalog produced by a proper combination of the sub-boxes, as presented above.} The mocks have the following fiducial $\L$CDM cosmology: \be